TangibleInc/docs/docs/pages/guides/plugin-upgrade.md

 }
 ```

-Define other vendor dependencies in `tangible.config.js` to be installed and updated by Roller.
+Define other vendor dependencies in `tangible.config.js`.
 Example:

 ```js
 {